Juniper/splitcopy/README.md

 If using ftp to copy files (default) then an ftp daemon must be running on the remote host.
 On JUNOS this requires 'system services ftp' configuration.

-Script overheads include authentication, sha1 generation/comparison, disk space check, file split and join.
+Script overheads include authentication, sha hash generation/comparison, disk space check, file split and join.
 It can be slower than normal ftp/scp for small files as a result.

 Because it opens a number of simultaneous connections,